 1. Clearly defines the model's role

-2. Specifies the expected output format
+2. Specifies expected output format

 3. Includes important constraints